 You have a degree in…

-The following tuition fees are expressed exclusive of any taxes & are in effect for the Autumn 2019 entry and are subject to change for future years.
+The following tuition fees are expressed exclusive of any taxes & are in effect for the Spring 2020 entry and are subject to change for future years.

 Off-campus students tuition fees may be subject to the local taxes of your country of residence.
 On-Campus self-funded students are normally exempt of French/EU VAT collection.